aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 There are 4 steps to setup a SageMaker Endpoint with TorchServe:

-1. Build a customized Docker Image and push to Amazon Elastic Container Registry (ECR).
+1. Build a customized Docker Image and push to Amazon Elastic Container Registry (Amazon ECR).
 The dockerfile is provided in root of this code repository, which helps setup CUDA and TorchServe dependencies.
-2. Compress `*.mar` into `*.tar.gz` and upload to Amazon Simple Storage Service (S3).
+2. Compress `*.mar` into `*.tar.gz` and upload to Amazon Simple Storage Service (Amazon S3).
 3. Create SageMaker model using the docker image from step 1 and the compressed model weights from step 2.
 4. Create the SageMaker endpoint using the model from step 3.